aayushsingla/ML_Algorithms/machine_learning_algos/K_means_clustering.md

 -   Add more deatils on clustering evaluation metrics/explain existing ones.
 -   Try to discuss imbalanced dataset through out the article.
 -   Rewrite entropy part in evaluation metrics.
+-   K-medoids
+-   K-means using cosine similarity
+-   Improve the answer to K-means vs K-medians in interview questions.

 #### References